Did you know that Gatlinburg, Tenn., is considered the official honeymoon capital of the South?

 Guests also have the option to add a cabin rental to their package for an additional cost.

-Packages range from $129 for a simple vow exchange with no photographs, to the “Ultimate Wedding” ($999 and up) which includes a wedding ceremony, wedding photographer, video and your choice of venue.
+Wedding package choices range from $129 for a simple vow exchange with no photographs to the “Ultimate Wedding” ($999 and up) which includes a wedding ceremony, wedding photographer, video and your choice of venue.

 Reception packages are also available.

-3. Chapel at the Park Estate (Cupid’s Chapel of Love)
+3. Chapel at the Park (Cupid’s Chapel of Love)

 Cupid’s Chapel of Love was a staple in downtown Gatlinburg for decades until it burned down during the fires of 2016.
 But never fear, their sister location, Chapel at the Park remains.

-Chapel at the Park even honors packages from Cupid’s Chapel of Love and has integrated the waterfall, a customer favorite from the old location, into their sister venue.
+Chapel at the Park even honors packages from Cupid’s Chapel of Love.
+And they have integrated the waterfall, a customer favorite from the old location, into their sister venue.

 Chapel at the Park has nearly 200 reviews on Google with a 4.4 star rating.
 It was awarded the honor of Best Destination Wedding Venue in Tennessee in 2020.